Incorporating a Latinx Lens for Mental Health

 To explore and learn more about these disparities and the way our mental health is being addressed nowadays, I spoke with Rosalie Aguilar, project coordinator for the Salud America! program at University of Texas Health San Antonio.

-During the COVID-19 pandemic, is there a need for culturally and linguistically-oriented mental health care for the Hispanic/Latinx population?
+During the COVID-19 pandemic, is there a need for culturally and linguistically-oriented mental health care for the Hispanic/Latina population?

 “This crisis is making life much more difficult for those [Latinos, African-Americans and other culturally diverse populations] we serve, including those in recovery and people who have yet to be treated for such problems as anxiety and depression,” Áviles-Hernández said in a statement.
 “Minorities have been—and continue to be—less likely to receive mental health treatment.”